I quite often hear this question, so here are a few ideas:

 Whichever way you chose, enjoy it!

-Edit 2016: If you want to learn German by yourself and get feedback, consider online courses like mine on Udemy.
+Edit 2016: If you want to learn German by yourself and get feedback, consider some of my online courses.
 They are a combination of working on your own by following short videos and completing the tasks, but there is also the option to discuss things with the tutor or fellow students.
-Have a look at the ones I currently offer.
-You can always add the odd one-off private lesson via Slype.
+You can always add the odd one-off private online lesson.